TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - **Daily Uptake Estimation**: Use `estimate_daily_nutrient_uptake` to convert ppm guidelines and irrigation volume into milligrams of nutrients consumed each day.
+- **Multi-day Fertigation Plans**: `generate_fertigation_plan` returns the total fertilizer mix required for any number of days at a chosen daily volume.
 - **Irrigation Targets**: `get_daily_irrigation_target` returns default
   milliliters per plant based on `irrigation_guidelines.json`.
 - **Nutrient Profile Analysis**: `analyze_nutrient_profile` combines macro and